calebjmatthews/endless-desert/concept.md

   [X] Combine simplified and blast furnaces
-  [X] Glassware to use textile tag as an ingredient [X] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Difficulty 2 buildings to use implements and specific bricks [ ] Rename simplified buildings
+  [X] Glassware to use textile tag as an ingredient [X] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [X] Difficulty 2 buildings to use implements and specific bricks/wood [ ] Rename simplified buildings
+  [ ] New building upgrades: Channeled Reed Delta, Ox Paddock, Adept Atelier [ ] Bountiful Kitchen gives Speed x 1.5
   [ ] Research to increase speed of field notes
   [ ] Revamp fuel
   [ ] Remove De Nang, too boring